 It should be noted that concerns about opportunity to learn do not necessarily apply to situations where the same authority is not responsible for both the delivery of instruction and the testing and/or interpretation of results.
-For example, in college admissions decisions, opportunity to learn may be beyond the control of the test users and it may not influence the validity of tests interpretations for their intended use (e.g., selection and/or admissions decisions).
-(AERA/APA/NCME, 2014, p.
+For example, in college admissions decisions, opportunity to learn may be beyond the control of the test users and it may not influence the validity of tests interpretations for their intended use (e.g., selection and/or admissions decisions). (p.
 57).

-Put differently, despite disparities in students' opportunity to learn and thus to perform well on the SAT and ACT, universities are justified in using them for admissions purposes if they are valid predictors of how students will perform in college.
+Put differently: Despite disparities in students' opportunity to learn and thus to perform well on the SAT and ACT, universities are justified in using them for admissions purposes if they are valid predictors of how students will perform in college.

 The national détente over opportunity to learn in testing does not sit well in California.
 To start with, SAT/ACT scores don't predict student outcomes very well at UC.
-Test scores add little incremental validity in predicting UC student outcomes such as first-year grades or 4-year graduation rates.
+Test scores add little incremental validity in predicting UC student outcomes such as first-year grades or four-year graduation rates.
 Another issue is the size of the effect of opportunity to learn on test scores.
-Student socioeconomic characteristics now account for about 40% of the variance in SAT/ACT scores among California high school graduates who apply to UC.
+Student socioeconomic characteristics now account for over a third of the variance in SAT/ACT scores among California high school graduates who apply to UC.
 Even granting that SES differences are beyond UC's control, the sheer size of the effect makes it difficult to justify using test scores to rank applicants.

-SAT/ACT scores create "built-in head winds" (Kidder & Rosner, 2002). that reduce the chances of admission for socioeconomically disadvantaged students throughout the applicant pool.
+SAT/ACT scores create built-in "head winds" that reduce the chances of admission for socioeconomically disadvantaged students throughout the applicant pool.
 But the effect is most pronounced at the top of the pool, among the ablest students.
-Figure 1.5 shows the effect on first-generation college applicants at UC.
+Figure 7 shows the effect on first-generation college applicants at UC.